Step 1: VPS Server

 encoded_seed = base58.b58encode(seed)

-print(encoded_seed) - Retype the “ + fill in your seed!
+• Retype the + fill in your seed!

 Step 11: Configuring Waves